sparkflows/sparkflows-processors/docs/09-Utilities/02-Data-Partition/numberofpartitions.rst

 Number Of Partitions
 ===========

-This node will get the number partitions in input dataframe.
+This node will get the number of partitions in input dataframe.

 Type
 ---------